JohannesJanning/uncertainty-modeling-tutorial/README.md

 ## The Data:

-We assume to want to perform an early-stage conceptual design an electric vehilce system using lithium-ion battery (LIB) electric propulsion (electric ground vehicle, electric aircraft, electric maritime system etc.).
-For assesing the lifecycle battery energy specific Global Warming Potential (GWP) ($kg CO_2e/kWh$), that is the time scaled (on 100 years) global warming potential per energy unit (kWh) of the specifc energy the battery we use.
-We do an intial literature review and find following values:
+Consider an early-stage conceptual design of an electric vehicle system employing lithium-ion battery (LIB) electric propulsion.
+This encompasses various applications, including electric ground vehicles, aircraft, and maritime systems.
+To assess the lifecycle Global Warming Potential (GWP) of the battery system, we focus on the specific energy-based metric ($kg CO_2e/kWh$) — the 100-year time-scaled global warming potential per kilowatt-hour of battery energy capacity.
+An initial literature review yields the following reported values:

 | GWP ($kg CO_2e / kWh$) | Value           | Source                     |
 |------------------------|-----------------|----------------------------|